 The land that is now Oakland is the ancestral home of the Ohlone indigenous group who were stewards of the oak and redwood forests, grasslands, and marshlands that make up the coastal region of central and northern California for thousands of years.
 The arrival of Spanish missionaries in the 1760s and subsequent periods of Spanish colonization, Mexican settlement, and American urbanization of the Ohlone region greatly shifted the cultural and physical landscape.
-Nevertheless, this land continues to be of great importance to the Ohlone people.2 of segregationist and racially discriminatory policies and practices, including exclusionary singlefamily zoning (see 'Constraints' chapter for more information).3 Government-sponsored "white flight" suburbanization during the early 1930s, followed by disinvestment and takings in neighborhoods of color, created socioeconomic and geographic lines that were further delineated by redlining (a federally sanctioned practice during the 1930s of denying mortgages in communities of color) and racially restrictive covenants.4 In the 1950s and 1960s, urban renewal cut through these disinvested areas to build new high-rises and transportation infrastructure that displaced many low-income residents and residents of color.
+Nevertheless, this land continues to be of great importance to the Ohlone people.

+Oakland has historically been a destination for working people and immigrants who sought out its abundant industrial jobs and relatively affordable neighborhoods.
+Many of these places, including Chinatown, West Oakland, and East Oakland, formed into cultural and ethnic enclaves as a result of segregationist and racially discriminatory policies and practices, including exclusionary singlefamily zoning (see 'Constraints' chapter for more information).
+Government-sponsored "white flight" suburbanization during the early 1930s, followed by disinvestment and takings in neighborhoods of color, created socioeconomic and geographic lines that were further delineated by redlining (a federally sanctioned practice during the 1930s of denying mortgages in communities of color) and racially restrictive covenants.
+In the 1950s and 1960s, urban renewal cut through these disinvested areas to build new high-rises and transportation infrastructure that displaced many low-income residents and residents of color.
 Segregation pressures and private developer interests prevented additional expansions of public housing, and Hope VI initiatives to replace larger public housing projects decreased the overall number of rent-subsidized units, particularly in West Oakland.
-During the period between 1960 to 1966 alone, 11,800 housing units were razed in Oakland to make room for freeways, BART projects, new public housing, and other urban renewal developments.5
+During the period between 1960 to 1966 alone, 11,800 housing units were razed in Oakland to make room for freeways, BART projects, new public housing, and other urban renewal developments.